johngrahamreynolds/johngrahamreynolds/README.md

       👨‍💻👨‍🔬👷‍♂️ Professionally as a Data, Software Engineer at VUMC

-      🧵⚛️📓 To type up solutions and notes on Strings Theory, Pure Mathematics, and more
+      🧵⚛️📓 To type up solutions and notes on String Theory, Pure Mathematics, and Complexity more

 📫 How to reach me ...